aressss1/onlyup/README.md

 | :-------------- | :--------------------------------------- |
 | `dev`           | Starts a development instance of the app |

-You can start editing the page by modifying `app/page.tsx`.

 ### Learn More About ME?